bijaymunda181/Linux-prep/linux-questions.md

 du -sh * | sort -nr

 ## 7️⃣ How do you extend a partition or logical volume when it’s running out of space?
+1. For normal partitions (non-LVM):

+- You cannot directly extend it unless you have free unallocated space next to it.

+- You’d use tools like parted or gparted to resize the partition.

+- Then you resize the filesystem using:

+resize2fs /dev/sda1

+2. For LVM-based partitions:

+i. **Check current logical volumes and free space:**

+lvs

+vgs

+ii. **If there is free space in the VG, extend the LV:**

+sudo lvextend -L +5G /dev/vgname/lvname

+**or to use all free space:**

+sudo lvextend -l +100%FREE /dev/vgname/lvname

+**Resize the filesystem:**

+For ext4:

+sudo resize2fs /dev/vgname/lvname

+For xfs:

+sudo xfs_growfs /mountpoint

 ## 8️⃣ How do you check inode usage on your filesystem?
 df -i